 Have you had Washington Merlot?
 It’s my jam, and not because it’s jammy.
-Washington is the second largest state in the US for wine production, although still a long stretch from the amount made in California.
-Most of the wine in the state is produced East of the Cascade Mountains, which act as a rain shadow over the entire Valley.
-While rainy Seattle can have up to 80 inches of rain a year, the sprawling Columbia Valley AVA typically has less than 12.
+Washington is the second largest state in the US for wine production.
+Although it’s still a long stretch from the amount of wine made in California.
+Most of the wine in the state is produced East of the Cascade Mountains.
+They act as a rain shadow over the entire Valley.
+This explains why rainy Seattle can have up to 80 inches of rain a year.
+Whereas the sprawling Columbia Valley AVA typically has less than 12.
 Moreover, the precipitation is concentrated in the winter months.
 While in other regions, produers try to reduce vigor with poor soils, Merlot benefits from being planted on Washington’s fertile soils to provide nutrition in the desert.
 Whether from the mixed soils or from the low vigor, the Merlot here tends to have an ashy, smoky quality.

 Most vines are planted at higher elevation to protect the vines from frost on the valley floors.
-In the summer, the long days beat UV light onto the grapes at high hills and mountainsides with over 17 hours of sunshine, extracting deep color.
-Long hours of sun are followed by intensely cold nights, which benefit the structure of the grapes in a similar fashion to those grown in California.
+In the summer, the long days beat UV light onto the grapes at high hills and mountainsides.
+With over 17 hours of sunshine, this extracts deep color.
+Long hours of sun are followed by intensely cold nights.
+Consequently, this benefits the structure of the grapes in a similar fashion to those grown in California.
 Oak is used here, as are occasional blending grapes.
 The typical example of Washington Merlot is mono-varietal.
 Kiona, one of the first two wineries in the densely-planted Red Mountain AVA, was neither obvious nor austere.
 Rather, it showed rich purple and blue fruits, mocha, sage, and fern with a round palate and smoky finish.
 Jennifer and I drank a whole bottle in Yakima after visiting. 🙂

 Merlot shows us the influence of terroir, taking on a unique form in its most famous growing regions.
 This is a grape to be drinking now, with any mood.
-While we love to discover weird and new varietals and regions, we also find it rewarding to rediscover the familiar yet forgotten grapes that may have fallen from fashion.
+We love to discover weird and new varietals and regions.
+Yet we also find it rewarding to rediscover the familiar and forgotten grapes which may have fallen from fashion.
 The world of wine, just like any trends, is subject to the swing of the pendulum.
 Be ahead of the curve- drink Merlot. -AT